 Microsoft's Xbox Live Director of Programming Larry Hryb and Xbox One TV Group Programmer Ben Smith shared the news in a video on the Xbox News (opens in new tab) site, with an accompanying blog post that goes into more detail.

-The new features integrate Xbox One SmartGlass with the console's OneGuide, and Microsoft is looking for feedback from these regions before releasing the features globally.
+The new features integrate Xbox One SmartGlass with the console's OneGuide, and Microsoft is looking for feedback from these regions before releasing the features globally, including Australia.

 SmartGlass as a universal remote

-One of the features being added is a special view in SmartGlass that shows all recent channels, though why you need to whip out a tablet to see these remains a mystery.
+One of the features being added is a special view in SmartGlass that shows all recent channels - though why you need to whip out a tablet to see this remains a mystery.